pinkforest/gis_puller/README.md

 This Rust crate aims to abstract and implement a general global Geographic Information System (GIS) data catalog and acquisition functionality.

-This crate should be considered unstable including the interface definitions.

-This crate does not provide any transformations for these acquired datasets and the catalog will follow the data provider derived structural separations.
+Acquired catalog will follow the data provider derived structural separations as-is.

 To build on top the below crates can be in future used to consume the acquired data and beyond:

 - gis_loader will be available to load/transform these acquired dataset(s) by this crate into various data stores
 - gis_api will be available to provide gRPC API to consume the loaded dataset(s)

+Everything should be considered unstable including the interface definitions.

 ## GIS Data Sources Supported